Interstate 66: Virginia

 While the state waited on the W&OD, work continued elsewhere.
-The Theodore Roosevelt Bridge opened on June 23, 1964, and, in November of that year, the section from Centerville to the Beltway opened.
+The Theodore Roosevelt Bridge opened on June 23, 1964, and, in November of that year, the section from Centreville to the Beltway opened.
 A 0.2 mi extension from the Roosevelt Bridge to Rosslyn opened in October 1966.

-After the Virginia Department of Transportation (VDOT; then known as the Virginia Department of Highways) took possession of the W&OD right-of-way in 1968, they began to run into opposition as the highway revolts of the late 1960s and early 1970s took hold.
+After the Virginia Department of Transportation (VDOT; then known as the Virginia Department of Highways) took possession of the mainline W&OD right-of-way in 1968, they began to run into opposition as the highway revolts of the late 1960s and early 1970s took hold.
 In 1970, the Arlington County Board requested new hearings, and opponents began to organize marches.
-A significant delay was encountered when the Arlington Coalition on Transportation (ACT) filed a lawsuit in Federal District Court in 1971 opposing the Arlington portion of the project.
+At the same time, the federal government wanted to pave the right-of-way from Washington Boulevard and Glebe Road to Rosslyn for an experimental busway, which Arlington County opposed, in part because they thought it might delay and add to the cost of I-66.
+A significant delay was encountered when the Arlington Coalition on Transportation (ACT) filed a lawsuit in Federal District Court in 1971 opposing the Arlington County portion of the project.
 The group objected to that urban segment due to concerns over air quality, noise, unwanted traffic congestion, wasteful spending, impacts on mass transit, and wasted energy by auto travel.
 In 1972 the US Fourth Circuit Court of Appeals ruled in favor of ACT, technically blocking any construction.
 The US Supreme Court upheld the ruling in favor of ACT later that same year.

 Again, work continued elsewhere, and, in October 1971, the 6.6 mi section from I-81 to US 340/US 522 north of Front Royal opened.

 In July 1974, a final environmental impact statement (EIS) was submitted.
 The EIS proposed an eight-lane limited access expressway from the Capital Beltway to the area near Spout Run Parkway.
 Six lanes would branch off at the Parkway and cross the Potomac River via a proposed Three Sisters Bridge.
 Another six lanes would branch off to the Theodore Roosevelt Bridge.
 In November, a modified design was submitted, reducing the eight lanes to six.
 However, in 1975, VDOT disapproved the six-lane design.